 5. Dare to disagree – Margaret Heffernan

-Are you one of those people who purposefully avoids conflict?
+Are you one of those people who purposefully avoid conflict?
 Being British, it's practically in our DNA.
-But, as Margaret Heffernan shows us, good disagreement is central to progress.
-She illustrates how the best partners aren’t echo chambers – and how great research teams, relationships and businesses allow people to deeply disagree.
+But, as Margaret Heffernan shows us, reasonable disagreement is central to progress.
+She illustrates how the best partners aren’t echo chambers – and how great research teams, relationships and businesses allow people to disagree profoundly.

-6. As work gets more complex, six rules to simplify – Yves Morieux
+6. As work gets more complicated, six rules to simplify – Yves Morieux

 Feeling miserable and disengaged at work?
-Business can be complex and stressful, certainly.
+Business can be complicated and stressful, certainly.
 Even worse, the traditional pillars of management are obsolete, according to Yves Morieux.
 So, he says, it falls to individual employees to navigate the rabbit's warren of interdependencies.
 In this energetic talk, Morieux offers six rules for "smart simplicity".
-And rule number one is: understand what your colleagues actually do.
+And rule number one is: Understand what your colleagues do.